 Storage Represents a Green ICT Opportuity

-As early as 2008, sophisticated users already where aware of the power consumption of disk drives and thinking about how much performance is really necessary for an application.
+As early as 2008, sophisticated users already where aware of the power consumption of hard disk drives (HDD) and thinking about how much performance is really necessary for an application.
 "Spinning disks consume energy both directly and indirectly.
 They require energy to spin and generate energy in the form of heat, which then requires cooling systems that consume more energy.
 So the more spinning disks you have, the more energy you consume.
 But not all disks consume the same amount of energy.
 Fast, high-performance disks consume a lot more energy than their slower counterparts."
 [1] Marriott International Inc, for example, archives "data that's infrequently accessed onto slower-speed spindles.
 [VP Wendell] Fox says a disk drive that spins at 7,200 rpm consumes eight times more power than a disk spinning at 3,700 rpm.
 [IDC analyst Chris] Ingle says Marriott's approach reflects what many other companies are starting to do."
 [2]

 Storage virtualization can reduce the amount of storage required.
 A useful PTS Data Center Solutions case study reported that the company's data center successfully used storage virtualization to recover "stranded storage".
 By significantly increasing data storage utilization, PTS was able to reduce physical storage 21%.